xxchelotexx/Module-II-Automation-Yopmail/README.md

 # Yopmail

-Foobar is a Python library for dealing with word pluralization.
+Testing for Yopmail WebApp

 ## Purpose

 The main pursose for this code is to "Verify that a mail is sent" and "Verify that a mail is received" using [yopmail](https://yopmail.com)

-## Steps to reproduce
+## Test Case Steps

 1.- Open [yopmail](https://yopmail.com).